1mcold/TagFlow/README.md

 ## 🖼️ Preview
 ![Image](https://github.com/user-attachments/assets/fcba608e-8587-4ee7-955e-a867583403d1)

+## ⭐ Why Use TagFlow?

+- 🔄 No more repetitive typing
+- ⏱ Saves time with hotkeys
+- 🧠 Built with simplicity and flexibility
+- 🖤 100% open source and free

 ## 🤝 Contributions
 If you have any ideas for improving the program or if you find any bugs, feel free to create issues or submit pull requests!